mingyuanzhou/SiD/README.md

 ```

-## Checkpoints of one-step generators produced by SiD

-The one-step generators produced by SiD are provided in [huggingface/UT-Austin-PML/SiD](https://huggingface.co/UT-Austin-PML/SiD/tree/main)

 ### Acknowledgements

 We extend our gratitude to the authors of the **EDM paper** and **EDM2 paper**for sharing their code, which served as the foundational frameworks for developing SiDA.
 The EDM repository can be found here: [NVlabs/edm](https://github.com/NVlabs/edm).
 The EDM2 repository can be found here: [NVlabs/edm2](https://github.com/NVlabs/edm2).